 - Limiting numbers of children using a defined activity space.

-6. A centre stating that it is fully licensed when it is not or knowingly making a false statement commits an offence that carries a maximum fine of $500.
+6. A service stating that it is fully licensed when it is not or knowingly making a false statement commits an offence that carries a maximum fine of $500.

-7. A centre has a continuing duty to advise the Ministry of Education of any change in circumstance.
+7. A service has a continuing duty to advise the Ministry of Education of any change in circumstance.